mk-fg/games/surviving-mars/green-mars-terraforming-lightmodel/README.txt

 Due to changes in martian atmospheric composition caused by this runaway disaster, light passing through it now has a nice purplish hue.

+[u][size=4]Installation[/size][/u]

+Put unpacked "green-mars-terraforming-lightmodel" directory under:
+%AppData%/Roaming/Surviving Mars/Mods/ (or something to that effect on Mac/Linux)
+(Re-)start the game, and it should appear in "Mod Manager" menu.

+Mod can be added and removed at any time, though green will stick around in saves.
+To sterilize Mars back to its proper red-browns, you can edit green-mars-terraforming-lightmodel.lua file and uncomment "local lightmodel_list = 'TheMartian'" line there, load/save game and then disable/remove the mod.

 [h1]Technical details[/h1]